Table of Contents

 So the layout defines to us how the long message is actually going to look in our output type.

 So, in this case, we’re outputting to a file, so this is how it’s going to look in this file.
 So if you look at this string you can see that it is pretty long but besides being pretty long you can see that it actually kind of resembles C# syntax.

 And you might guess that there are some variables here that are being filled in.
 Of course you can get all the variables at this documentation here so that you can better understand whatever variables you want to use, but again I’m pretty certain that you won’t need to modify this and lock that config file because I’ve already configured everything for you.

 To do test automation with so, it should be good unless you have some really specific needs but I just do.
 I will explain it to you just so you understand.
 Regardless, so this output is we’re gonna get a long date which is just a date in a long format.

 It’s gonna output the thread ID so when you’re running your test on parallel it’s gonna put the thread ID.
 There it’s also going to output the class name and it’s not going to output the file name.
 It is not going to include the source path and it is going to include the method name.

-And so that brings about a question where do we get this variable name, well that’s why we have this variables section.
-So let’s go ahead and take this variable and say that it has an app name, it’s name is app name.
-And then let’s give it a value and call it.
+And so that brings about a question where do we get this variable name?
+Well, that’s why we have this variables section.
+So let’s go ahead and take this variable and say that it has an app name, its name is app name.
+And then let’s give it a value and call it logging practice.

-What is we’re calling it logging practice so I’m calling it the same as our project.
+So I’m calling it the same as our project.
 You can call it whatever you want.
-Of course I’m calling it the same as the project name so that’s where it’s going to log.
+Of course, I’m calling it the same as the project name so that’s where it’s going to log.
 And then finally keep file open will tell you whether you want to keep a file open.

 Instead of closing it on each log event, keeping a file open will obviously not allow multiple threads to access it at the same time.
 Well if you close it, then you can log to it with multiple operations.
 So that’s really it that for the targets.